 - Prior to formal WTO proceedings commencing, the governments of the three co-complainants nations made numerous bi-lateral representations to the Indian government highlighting their concerns with Indian sugar policies.

 - The Australian government in particular has asked numerous questions of the Indian government in formal WTO proceedings, questioning its commitment to its WTO obligations and global free trade – including the limited reporting of its subsidy policies.

 - In November 2018, the Australia government lodged a Counter-Notification (C-N) to the WTO Committee on Agriculture, which formally outlined Australia’s technical concerns and which received support from 13 other countries.

 - In July 2019, Australia and Brazil lodged their Panel request with the WTO Dispute Settlement Body.

-So the global sugar industry and associated governments will seek withdrawal of all illegal subsidies and reform of the Indian domestic sugar industry if successful?
+So the global sugar industry and aligned governments will seek withdrawal of all illegal subsidies and reform of the Indian domestic sugar industry if successful?

-Yes, if successful, and subject to further analysis and discussion, and further to the removal of all illegal subsidies, the Australian sugar industry would support reforms such as:
+Yes, if successful on appeal, and subject to further analysis and discussion, and further to the removal of all illegal subsidies, the Australian sugar industry would support reforms such as: